What is Considered a Normal Body Temperature?

 • Low Body Temperature (Hypothermia):

-• Follow the manufacturers instructions carefully.
+• Follow the device’s instructions carefully.

-Maintaining a Healthy Body Temperature
+How to Maintain a Healthy Normal Body Temperature

-• Dress appropriately for the weather.
+• Dress appropriately for the climate.

-• Avoid prolonged exposure to extreme temperatures.
+• Avoid long exposure to extreme heat or cold.

 Need Help?